wanjia-xu/programmable-wallet-sdk-ios-sample/README.md

 <img src="readme_images/screenshot_1.png" width="400"/>

-> How to setup an exist SSH key? : see [this](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#adding-your-ssh-key-to-the-ssh-agent)

 1. `$ vi ~/.ssh/{your SSH key name}`, then paste the private key
 2. `$ chmod 400 ~/.ssh/{your SSH key name}`
 3. Open your `~/.ssh/config` file, then modify the file to contain the following lines.